vukasin-djordjevic/RPSLS_CleanArchitecture/README.md

 ## Brief info

-Upon starting the application, three docker containers will be created, _rpssl.api_ (container with application), _rpssl.db_ (container with PostgreSQL database) and  _rpssl.seq_ (container with Seq by Datalust).
+Upon starting the solution, three docker containers will be created, _rpssl.api_ (container with the service), _rpssl.db_ (container with PostgreSQL database) and  _rpssl.seq_ (container with Seq by Datalust).

-As previously mentioned, application listens at **https://localhost:5001**
+As previously mentioned, service listens at **https://localhost:5001**

 Database is PostgreSQL and is available at port 5431.
-It uses local disk to keep the data between starts and stops of the application.
+It uses local disk to keep the data between starts and stops of the service.

 Logs are available at **http://localhost:8081/**.
 Logs are availble only during the running session.